Azienda Agricola Biondi

 Wines to Seek Out

-Azienda Agricola Biondi is one of the smallest producers featured in our curate Essential Winemakers of Italy list.
-Production is limited to only a few thousand bottles per year, which makes these wild and distinctive wines all the more special to seek out.
+Azienda Agricola Biondi is one of the smallest producers featured in my curated list of Essential Winemakers of Italy.
+Production is limited to only about 30,000 bottles per year, which makes these wild and distinctive wines all the more special to seek out.

-Etna was apparently the domain of the Cyclops in Homer's The Odyssey.
-This wine takes its name from Odysseus' epic mic drop reply to the raging monster when he asked "who stabbed my eye out?"
-As his platoon of men escaped, Odysseus said "Outis," or "nobody" (so gangsta).
+Etna was the domain of the Cyclops in Homer's The Odyssey.
+This wine takes its name from Odysseus' epic mic drop reply to the raging monster when he asked “who stabbed my eye out?”
+As his platoon of men escaped, Odysseus said “Outis,” or “nobody.”

 Azienda Agricola Biondi "Pianta" Etna Bianco

 With one look at this vineyard, you know something will be different is the glass.
-The soil of San Nicolo is a rusty reddish color thanks to an increased presence of iron.
-It scales the side of a rather young, 12,000-year-old crater named Monte San Nicolo.
-The effect is a staircase of rusty earth decorated in orderly vines.
-Seeing their drone video of it reminds me of the way my daughters like to layer their stuffed animals on our stairs when they play.
+The soil of San Nicolo’ is a rusty reddish color thanks to an increased presence of iron.
+One third of it scales the side of a rather young, 12,000-year-old volcanic cone named Monte San Nicolo’.
+The effect is a staircase of rusty earth decorated in orderly vines, and its small size can fool you.
+When I scaled it one morning for photos, I found the footing to be treacherously loose; this heroic viticulture on an intimate scale.

 Azienda Agricola Biondi Cisterna Fuori Etna Rosso

-Compared to the San Nicolo, the Cisterna Fuori single-vineyard Etna Rosso kicks things up a notch significantly.
-This wine is mysterious and savagely beautiful, like being granted a safe ride on a wild mustang.
-The aromatics are classic Etna Rosso, but its the interplay of tart, bitter, sweet, sour, savory and mineral tones on the palate that make it memorable.
-The tannins mean business, and strongly suggest that you sit down for an indulgent dinner if you are going proceed any further.
+Compared to the San Nicolo’, the Cisterna Fuori single-vineyard Etna Rosso kicks things up a notch significantly.
+This wine is mysterious and savagely beautiful, with classic Etna Rosso aromas that like to wander into unexpected territory (follow along if you can keep up with this shape-shifter).
+However, it is the interplay of tart, bitter, sweet, sour, savory and mineral tones on the palate that make it so wonderfully complex and memorable.
+The tannins mean business, and strongly suggest that you sit down for an indulgent dinner if you are going to proceed any further.